dbt-labs/docs.getdbt.com/website/blog/2023-04-17-dbt-squared.md

 1. Act as a catalyst for code reuse and best-practice sharing
 2. Share common models and macros that span multiple countries across projects more easily
-3. Promote a common workflow - an engineer working today for a Brazilian use-case could easily work tomorrow on a solution for Germany.
+3. Promote a common workflow—an engineer working today for a Brazilian use-case could easily work tomorrow on a solution for Germany.

 The second architectural decision was whether or not to create a single dbt project for all 50+ country teams, or to follow a multi-project approach in which each country would have its own separate dbt project in the shared repo.
 It was critical that each country team was able to move at different paces and have full control over their domains.
 This would avoid issues like model name collisions across countries and remove dependencies that would risk cascading errors between countries.
 Therefore, we opted for a one project per country approach.